cogentcore/core/README.md

 * update gi/doc.go with final readme notes etc!  add docs to this README about "what can you do with demos?" kind of thing..

-* tab widget basic fix, and integrate with tree view editor?
-Popups show up in a separate tab? ultimately want multi-row super-tabs -- flow layout..  with dnd..

 * update widgets README